Wildlife

 Western Patch-nosed Snake, Salvadora hexalepis.

 Diurnal, alert, and fast-moving.
 An active forager that consumes lizards, mice, small mammals, reptile eggs, and birds.
-Watch it from a distance and let it move on.

 Key detailWhat to look for